Stray Current from Stray Voltage,

 In addition to the above, even if everything is wired properly, there may be occasion to find Elevated Voltage levels at the residential Grounding Point (relative to Earth ground) due to currents on the Neutral wire.
 These currents, being several orders of magnitude greater than Primary Currents, will develop a voltage across the run of wire from the Distribution panel and Grounding Point to the Source transformer, as shown below.
 Again, in such instances a dog, cow, or other creature in electrical contact with the earth will be shocked when it touches anything connected to the electrical system "ground" such as a water spigot, a ground rod, etc. A human will experience the same if walking barefoot.

 The Neutral current can be reduced by Statically Balancing the loads (attaching circuits to different sources) such that most of the current travels on the energized wires.
-However, it can never be totally eliminated (as shown below) because it's not possible to predict what will be energized when, and Dynamic Balancing does not exist.
+However, it can never be totally eliminated (as shown below) because it's not possible to predict what will be energized when, and Dynamic Balancing is a myth.

-One way to identify the presence of Stray Currents (and resultant Stray Voltage) is with a cheap Gaussmeter ($45+/-), as any uncanceled current path (Net Current / Stray Current) will exhibit a wide-ranging Magnetic Field.
+One way to identify the presence of Stray Currents (caused by Stray Voltage) is with a cheap Gaussmeter ($45+/-), as any uncanceled current path (Net Current / Stray Current) will exhibit a Magnetic Field with a large physical footprint.
 This picture get muddled, however, when common wiring errors occur, causing a Magnetic Field presence that can engulf the entire residence.
-Another is by using an AC Voltmeter that can read milliVolts and has a 10 Megaohm input impedance.
+Another is by using an AC Voltmeter that can read down to 50 milliVolts and has a 10 Mega-ohm input impedance to measure Stray Voltage (caused by Stray Current).
 Cheaper meters have a lower input impedance and significantly reduce the ability to detect small voltages.

-While "experts" and "authorities" have tried to define a voltage level above which action should be taken, that level may still be too high for certain individuals or animals.
+While "experts" and "authorities" have tried to define a voltage level above which action should be taken (and some "authorities" have suggested 1 V), that level may still be too high for certain individuals or animals.
 The relevance can vary based on the age and health of the affected individual or animal, among other things.
 As in all irritants, the end goal is to try to reduce levels to As Low As Reasonably Achievable (ALARA).
 "Reasonably" however, can be defined differently by different parties, primarily based on how much money and effort are required to reach ALARA, which is where the finger-pointing and litigation occur.
 Nevertheless, below are practical steps to approach that ALARA.